Mechanical testing services

 The most common piece of equipment used in mechanical testing is the universal tester, which can apply various types of pressure on the test specimen, enabling the determination of tensile strength, compression strength, and other fundamental properties.
 Standard-specific equipment is also commonly used.

 Measurlabs offers both standardized and custom mechanical tests for product development and quality assurance.
-If you wish to discuss the testing options most appropriate for your product or material, please contact us using the form at the bottom of the page.
+If you wish to discuss the testing options most appropriate for your product or material, do not hesitate to contact our experts.

-When you order mechanical testing services from Measurlabs, we will assign a dedicated testing expert to oversee your project and answer any questions you may have.
-You will also benefit from a results accuracy guarantee, clear reporting, and competitive pricing and turnaround times.
+When you order mechanical testing services from Measurlabs, we will assign a dedicated account manager to oversee your projects and answer any questions you may have.
+You will also benefit from a results accuracy guarantee, clear reporting, and reliable turnaround times.

 Get a quote